 What is an SLA?

 A Service Level Agreement is a contract between a service provider and its internal or external customers that documents what services the provider will furnish and defines the service standards the provider is obligated to meet.
-SLAs are important to help service providers to manage customer expectations and define the circumstances under which they are not liable for outages or performance issues.
+SLAs are important to help service providers manage customer expectations and define the circumstances under which they are not liable for outages or performance issues.

-1. Incidents are events that are unplanned interruption to a service or reduction in the quality of service.
+1. Incidents are events that are an unplanned interruption to a service or reduction in the quality of service.
 A good example for this is when a website goes down.

 The purpose of the incident management practice is to minimize the negative impact of incidents by restoring normal service operation as quickly as possible and ensure that incidents with the highest business impact are resolved first so prioritization is a must.

 2. Problem is a cause, or potential cause of one or more incidents.
 Multiple related incidents for a longer period of time is considered a problem.
-Circling back to our example, if a website goes down on a regular basis, then it is now moved from an incident to a problem ticket.,
+Circling back to our example, if a website goes down on a regular basis, then it is now moved from an incident to a problem ticket.

 The purpose of the problem management practice is to reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents and managing workarounds and known errors.